oceanprotocol/ocean-node/docs/PolicyServer.md

+# Policy Server

-Sometimes, actions performed by Ocean Node has to be double checked on a higher level of authorization.
-This might include Oath tokens, SSI verifible credentials, Enterprise LDAP, etc..
+Sometimes, actions performed by Ocean Node have to be double-checked on a higher level of authorization.
+This might include Oath tokens, SSI verifiable credentials, Enterprise LDAP, etc...

 For this, we will adopt a simple, but flexible arhitecture: